First visit to your HIV clinic

 Contrary to hospitals, any medicine dispensed in primary care (e.g. from a high street chemist) is exempt of VAT.
 The home delivery service is a registered primary care pharmacy which dispenses a patient's prescriptions and sends them via registered post to a nominated address in an unmarked package.
 The VAT savings cover the cost of the posting and also help to save the NHS money.
 Home delivery is not appropriate for everyone but does offer another way for patients to receive their medication.
 If you are stable on antiretroviral/anti-HIV treatment with an undetectable viral load this is an option for you – ask your regular doctor or HIV pharmacist.

 OptionE is a convenient HIV care option developed by the former Victoria Clinic in response to the views of the people who use our service.
 If your health is stable, on or off treatment, and you find clinic appointments inconvenient, OptionE could help.
-The service operates at West London Centre for Sexual Health and 56 Dean Street.
+The service operates at 10 Hammersmith Broadway and 56 Dean Street.

 OptionE gives you:

 - the option to have most of your HIV care after 5pm

 - extra nurse appointments, making it easier to get your bloods taken in the evening